gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.ProductArticle.md

 > `optional` **tags**: `string`[]

-- A list of article tags
+- A list of article tags.

 ***